 - Whisk flour, baking powder, baking soda, sugar,and salt in large bowl.

-Add buttermilk mixture to dry ingredients and stir with rubber spatula just until all flour is incorporated and batter pulls away from sides of bowl.
-Dough should be stiff and not super wet.
-If dough is wet, add more flour 1 tablespoon at a time, stirring to combine, until fairly stiff.
+Add buttermilk mixture to dry ingredients and stir with a rubber spatula just until all flour is incorporated and batter pulls away from sides of the bowl.
+The dough should be stiff and not super wet.
+If the dough is wet, add more flour 1 tablespoon at a time, stirring to combine, until fairly stiff.

-- Generously flour a work surface.
+Generously flour a work surface.
 Dump biscuit dough from bowl onto prepared work surface and turn to coat all surfaces with flour.
-Knead on counter 5-6 times (about 30 seconds) .
-Flip over on work surface to coat with flour then pat into a 6-inch square.
-It should be 1 1/2-2-inches in height.
+Knead on counter 5-6 times (about 30 seconds).
+Flip over on the work surface to coat with flour then pat into a 6-inch square.
+It should be a 1/2-2-inches in height.